yiranzhou/Completions/Articles.md

 ####• What is large scale requirements engineering?

-~1000  orders of magnitude requirements.The requirements Managing a complete set of interdependencies is practically unfeasible, but feasible among small bundles of requirements.[1]
+~1000  orders of magnitude requirements.The requirements Managing a complete set of interdependencies is practically unfeasible, but feasible among small bundles of requirements.
+[1]

 ####• What are the challenges in large scale requirements engineering?

-A key challenge in construction of these support tools is how to scale them to handle a large volume of information.Particularly crucial are the ways in which large numbers of requirements and their interrelationships are presented to users.
+A key challenge in construction of these support tools is how to scale them to handle a large volume of information.
+Particularly crucial are the ways in which large numbers of requirements and their interrelationships are presented to users.
 [2]

 ####• What is the order of magnitude of the number of requirements we are discussing?

 According to the B.Renell, The order of magnitude of the number of requirements are 1000.
-The 100 order of magnitude is medium scale requirements and the 10000 order of magnitude is very large scale reuiqrements engineering.[1]
+The 100 order of magnitude is medium scale requirements and the 10000 order of magnitude is very large scale reuiqrements engineering.
+[1]

 ####• Read up on and summarise [Strategic] Release Planning